-In 2015 there were nine air quality alert days, which is a good result by historic standards but represents an increase of the three air quality alert days in 2014.
-Weather conditions can greatly affect the number of air quality alert days from year to year and the Minnesota Pollution Control Agency staff attributes the fluctuations between 2014 and 2015 to such factors.
+In 2017 there were zero air quality alert days, which is a good result by historic standards and represents an improvement from five air quality alert days in 2015.
+Weather conditions can greatly affect the number of air quality alert days from year to year and Minnesota Pollution Control Agency staff attributes some fluctuations in recent years to such factors.

 This document (.xlsx) provides the indicator data in table format.